-The production EqualityExpression : EqualityExpression === RelationalExpression is evaluated as follows:
+EqualityExpression : EqualityExpression == RelationalExpression

 - 1. Let lref be the result of evaluating EqualityExpression. - 2.
 Let lval be GetValue(lref). - 3.
-Let rref be the result of evaluating RelationalExpression. - 4.
-Let rval be GetValue(rref). - 5.
-Return the result of performing the strict equality comparis on rval === lval.
-(See 11.9.6)
+If lval is an abrupt completion, return lval. - 4.
+Let rref be the result of evaluating RelationalExpression. - 5.
+Let rval be GetValue(rref). - 6.
+Return the result of performing abstract equality comparison algorithm rval == lval.